-The Isisombululo : The story behind Inkcubeko
+The Isisombululo Programme: The story behind Inkcubeko

-The focus of Phase 1 was on curbing the HIV/AIDS scourge in the entire district and between 2003 and 2009 almost 30 projects were initiated to support HIV/AIDS and TB prevention and treatment services in Eden district, and included support to several Western Cape Government Health Department (WCG:H) Antiretroviral Therapy (ART) clinics as well as NPO sites for Voluntary Counselling and Testing (VCT).
+The focus of Phase 1 was on curbing the HIV/AIDS scourge in the entire district and between 2003 and 2009 almost 30 projects were initiated to support HIV/AIDS and TB prevention and treatment services in Eden (Garden Route) district, and included support to several Western Cape Government Health Department (WCG:H) Antiretroviral Therapy (ART) clinics as well as NPO sites for Voluntary Counselling and Testing (VCT).
 The WCG:H as well as NGOs in the area were supported with infrastructure, training, equipment and staffing costs.

-During its second Phase (2010 – 2015), the IP changed direction – from a sole focus on HIV/AIDS and TB to then expanding its efforts to include interventions aimed at the social determinants of health and other ‘root causes’ of the disease burden in the area, such as linking vulnerable people to social, maternal and child health services.
+During the second Phase (2010 – 2015) the IP changed direction – from a sole focus on HIV/AIDS and TB to then expanding its efforts to include interventions aimed at the social determinants of health and other ‘root causes’ of the disease burden in the area, such as linking vulnerable people to social, maternal and child health services.
 In Phase 2, the IP concentrated its efforts on the sub-district of George, and specifically the community of Thembalethu (an impoverished community in George) owing to the large disease burden in the area, hoping to be able to see effects of the programme in a smaller geographical area.
 In this spirit, an NGO (Ithemba Lobomi) that was established by the IP in 2007 to offer Home and Community Based Care (HCBC) in Thembalethu, launched a project called The Community and Family Support Programme (CFS) in 2011.
 The CFS Project was developed to provide household based health-, social- and psychological support to empower individuals, families and communities to take care of their wellness.